pprogrammingg/rain-stream/README.md

 In this example, CSV data represent transactions such as deposit, withdraw, dispute, etc being done against client accounts.

+# Design Decisions Overview

+The tx engine does few major functions:

+- Read CSV one record at the time since order of rows is assumed to represent chronological orde).
+- Each record is deserialized and put in an incoming tx queue for a specific client.
+- A notification system notifies the system to spawn a tx_processor task when client queue receives incoming tx.
+- Final result of processing is persisted in `balances` table of a database, with a transaction history keeping record of processed tx.
+- Output will be the query of `balances` table to stdout.

 # Requirements and Tasks

 - [x] An integration test that always passes and `hello world` is printed by calling hello_word method of app